isawika/retro-digitization/README.md

 # How to Digitize a Historical Dictionary

-Retro-digitization is the process of converting a paper-based historical dictionary into an electronic format suitable for publishing online or for sharing as a digital resource.
+Retro-digitization is the process of converting a paper-based historical publication into an electronic format suitable for publishing online or for sharing as a digital resource.
 In this tutorial, you will learn the workflow we developed to digitize a 1953 bilingual dictionary.
 For details, see our paper *"Using Open-Source Tools to Digitize Lexical Resources for Low-Resource Languages"* (upcoming).

 We designed the workflow to enable even those with modest budgets to conduct their own retro-digitization projects.
 In doing so, we hope to encourage more communities, especially speakers of minority and indigenous languages, to build e-dictionaries and other digital lexical resources for their mother-tongue language.